rjoleary/cs444-joos-compiler/README.md

 ### Stage 2: Parser

-Rust

-Definitions: LR(1) oracle
+***Definitions***: LR(1) oracle, located at `def/joos.lr1`

-Input: string of tokens
+***Input***: string of tokens

-Output: rightmost derivation
+***Output***: rightmost derivation

-* Bottom-up parse
+* Bottom-up parse using shift-reduce rules
 * Checks that the input conforms to a Context-Free Grammar (CFG)
+* In case of error, the bad token is printed to stderr and a list of expected tokens is also printed.

+The course provided jlalr tool was used to generate the parse table.

+We wrote a file format `def/joos.cfg2` which expresses the grammar.
+This file has the following format:

+1. Blank lines and lines starting with '#' are ignored.
+2. Productions start with a non-terminal and are followed by 0 or more terminals.
+3. The root of the syntax tree is S.

-Switched from LR(1) to LALR(1).
+We switched from LR(1) to LALR(1).
 Early measurements showed the LALR grammar is 4x smaller without affecting the language.

-The course provided jlalr tool was used to generate the parse table.

 ### Stage 3: Weeder

-Haskell

-Input: rightmost derivation
+***Input***: rightmost derivation

-Output: parse tree (data structure in memory)
+***Output***: parse tree (data structure in memory)

-* Detects context-sensitive errors in the programs through tree traversal
+* Detects errors in the programs through tree traversal
-* Operates on a concrete syntax tree
+* Operates on the concrete syntax tree

 In order to have the weeder working on time, it was implemented before the AST building part was completed.
 Because of that, it operates on